security-force-monitor/research-handbook/source/persons_postings.rst

 Description
 ~~~~~~~~~~~

-A title held by a person that is separate from their rank or role.
+A title held by a person that is separate from their rank.

 Attribute type
 ~~~~~~~~~~~~~~